 We offer a variety of different activities during holiday club, which change depending on the holiday period.

 These activities will be run within the existing Holiday Club session times, with their relevant charges.
 If your child is already at nursery, there will be no extra charge for these activities.

-Please click here for the May half term holiday activities booking form.
+Please click here for the summer holiday activities booking form.

 Learning during Wrap Around

 During Wrap Around Care and holiday clubs, Staff follow EYFS for Reception and nursery children and Playwork Principles for children in school year one and upwards.
 Playgroup Principles are made up of eight main principles: